The Optickal Phantasies Of Utopia And Dystopia

 Newton would leave behind the dominant models of the heavens and laws of motion.
 Aristotelian observation gave way to Newtonian calculation.

-He would stop Rene Descartes’ vortices, invisible whirling forces of motion, and would rearrange Copernicus’ geocentric model of the Solar System - where a stationary Earth was orbited by the Sun and planets - by determining that gravity existed as a universal force in each particle of matter.
+He would stop Rene Descartes’ vortices, invisible whirling forces of motion, and would rearrange a geocentric model of the Solar System - where a stationary Earth was orbited by the Sun and planets - by determining that gravity existed as a universal force in each particle of matter.
+He would provide the bookend to Johannes Kepler’s three laws of planetary motion for a heliocentric model of the Solar System, with laws of motion for everything.

 The force of Earth’s gravity countered the centripetal force of its motion, so much that it could indeed orbit the Sun while also spinning, with none of us aware beyond the sun’s rising and setting, and the very slow wheeling of the stars in the evening canopy.
 The Sun would be the “center” of the Solar System with the Earth relegated to mere planetary status, while their motion was described by three laws of motion, inertia, momentum, and reaction.